Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Diamond family

 Therefore, under $O_h (T_h)$ octupolar magnetic order is signaled by a nonzero expectation value of

-As to be expected from Eq.\ (\ref{eq:diamond:m3:G-red}), this term breaks TIS, but space inversion remains a good symmetry.
-Unlike Eq.\ (\ref{eq:lons:m3:Hxc}) in lonsdaleite, but similar to the Dresselhaus term (\ref{eq:diamond:e3:H}), this term preserves the cubic symmetry and can thus be viewed as a generalized form of altermagnetism \cite{sme22} without a global spin-quantization axis.
+Unlike Eq.\ (\ref{eq:lons:m3:Hxc}) in lonsdaleite, but similar to the Dresselhaus term (\ref{eq:diamond:e3:H}), this term preserves the cubic symmetry and can thus be viewed as a generalized form of altermagnetism \cite{sme22a} without a global spin-quantization axis.

 The site symmetry of the local magnetic moments in Fig.~\ref{fig:diamond-cub}(d) is again $T_d (T)$.
-The magnetic octupolarization can be implemented in an $sp^3$ TB model as described in Sec.~\ref{sec:diamond:m4} for the magnetic hexadecapolarization, but giving opposite signs to the local octupole moments on the two sublattices.
+The magnetic octupolarization can be implemented in an $sp^3$ TB model as described in Sec.~\ref{sec:diamond:m4} for the magnetic hexadecapolarization, but by giving opposite signs to the local octupole moments on the two sublattices.